Lavlen/raising-parents/README.md

 ### As a first time user I should be able to access the site owners social media to learn more about them

+## Further testing

+The site was tested on a variety of browser types to check if the site displayed as it should and if the all functionalities worked properly.
+Google Chrome, Microsoft Edge, Internet Explorer and Safari .

+The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, Samsung Galaxy S7 and S9, iPhones 7 & iPhoneX.
+Testing was conducted to ensure all pages were linking correctly.

+User testing was carried out by Friends and family members in an effort to locate known bugs and or user experience issues.

+### Known Bugs

+* Side bars on index page are presented as blocked items
+* Test on sidebar images are not easily seen.
+* Social media icons rendered with blue blemish between icons

 #   Deployment
 ### GitHub pages is being used to host the website, deployed directly from the Github repository by: